the-carlisle-group/Abacus/APLSource/DocSource/UserGuide/HTML.md

 <div class="mydiv" data-value="abc" id="myid"></div>
 ~~~

-Content can be added to an element at creation time using the `Add` function:
+Content can be added to an element at creation time using the `New` function:

 ~~~
       c←A.New 'h1' 'Hello world!'